Understanding the output options (from version 1.0.5)

 • 1.4 Understanding Instants

-1. Understanding Instants Many non-destructive photo editing apps can manage multiple versions of an original shot.
+Many non-destructive photo editing apps2 can manage multiple versions of an original shot.
 The idea is to let the user explore many types of adjustments on the same image and create as many variations that are needed.
-These ...
+These variations are called ...

 • Understanding how and when to migrate Previews